Iván Rodríguez: Texas Rangers (1991–2002)

 In 2000, Rodríguez suffered a season-ending injury in a game against the Anaheim Angels.
 While trying to make a throw to second base, his thumb made contact with the swing of Mo Vaughn's bat.
 He fractured his right thumb and underwent surgery the next day.
 This injury caused him to miss the rest of the season.
 Rodríguez appeared in just 91 games, which was the fewest that he appeared in since his first season in the league, 1991.
 His nine home runs in April matched a team record that was shared (through 2008) with Alex Rodriguez (2002), Carl Everett (2003), and Ian Kinsler (2007).
 Even though he was injured, he was still named to the second-team of Baseball America's Major League Baseball All-Star Team.

 Rodríguez returned to full action in 2001 and had another all-star season.
 He was selected to his ninth straight MLB All-Star Game, which tied the all-time record set by Johnny Bench.
 He also tied Bench's record of ten straight Rawlings Gold Glove Awards in a row.
 He batted .308, making 2001 his seventh straight season with a batting average of over .300.
 He had 25 home runs, 136 hits, and 65 RBI.
 He also posted a career-best 60.3% caught stealing rate, in a year when the league average was 29%.

-Rodríguez's final year with the Texas Rangers came in 2002.
+Rodríguez's final year in his first stint with the Texas Rangers came in 2002.
 His .314 batting average was seventh best among American League players.
 This was his eighth season in a row with batting average of .300 or above.
 He also had 32 doubles, two triples, and 60 runs batted in while playing in 108 games for the Rangers.
 Rodríguez was placed on the disabled list on April 23 after suffering a herniated disk on April 15.
 The injury did not require surgery, and he rehabilitated while playing for Class-A Charlotte.
 He later returned to the Rangers and played there for the remainder of the season.
 After the 2002 season, his contract with Texas expired and he became a free agent.